sshafeez/jekyll-now/_posts/2017-12-27-Security_camera.md

 ![alt text](/assets/projects/camera.jpg)

 The casing is quite neat and compact despite two boards in use.
-Luckily both were able to run on the same power supply along with the lights.
+In hindsight, two power supplies was a tad much, and I would have probably been fine with just the 40W supply and a regulator or two.